 Marketers need HR to help them engage employees and reinforce the company mission, vision & values, to ensure that the brand (it’s people) are aligned, happy and healthy.
 HR need Marketers to help them communicate the brand and associated behaviours, market the employer brand internally to retain employees, and externally to attract talent.

-Many of the Marketers that I have met over the last few years have told me that internal communications is their weakest competency.
-It seems that historically far less importance has been placed on internal than external communications.
+Many organisations that I have met over the years have told me that internal communications is their weakest competency.
+It seems that historically far less importance has been placed on internal communications than external.
 This is understandable when you consider that most Marketers are under huge pressure to deliver sales leads and grow brand awareness.
-Marketers tend to avoid employee communications, lets be honest, it’s not as sexy as customer communications.

-So if you are an HRD, it might be time to head over to your Marketing department, and start engaging them face to face about how you can work more closely together for the benefit of both parties.
+So if you are an HRD, it might be time to head over to your Marketing and Comms departments, and start engaging them face to face about how you can work more closely together for the benefit of the brand.

-HR and Marketing might not be natural partners, but experience proves their partnership improves employer branding, overall employee engagement and support of the brand.
-With a more open dialogue, these two departments can become ‘the powerhouse partners’ of business.
-In turn this will enable businesses to create a compelling brand, a great culture and drive significant business improvements.
+HR, Comms and Marketing might not be natural partners, but experience proves their partnership improves employer branding, overall employee engagement and support of the brand.
+With a more open dialogue, these departments can become ‘the powerhouse partners’ of business.
+In turn this will enable businesses to create a compelling brand, a great culture and drive significant business growth.